Stefan-Hintz/trafopop/README.md

 Trafo Pop
 =========

-wearable LEDs using Arduino Nano and WS2801
+wearable LEDs using Arduino Nano or Arduino Pro Micro and WS2801

 This repositiory contains the software for the "build your own LED jacket" workshops.